 - Give them time and space.
 During the period of recovery, some dogs will want their humans around, and others will need a bit of time for themselves.
 Make sure you respect their wishes.
 Put them in a safe place, and make sure they aren’t bothered by the rest of the family.

-If you can deal with this in a productive way, your pup will learn that it’s not a big deal, and they’ll be less scared when it happens next time.
+If you can constructively deal with this, your pup will learn that it’s not a big deal, and they’ll be less scared when it happens next time.

-What Are the Possible Treatments for Seizures in Dachshunds Dogs?
+What Are the Possible Treatments for Seizures in Dachshunds?

 The treatment depends on the cause.
 You need to strengthen your dog’s liver, kidneys, and brain.